 While we all love a good beach day, unfortunately, you really can have too much of a good thing.
 Why?
-Well, because too much sun exposure can result in sunburn, premature aging and damaged skin.
+Well, because too much sun exposure can result in sunburn, premature ageing and damaged skin.

 Luckily, there’s a summer skincare essential that can help you to enjoy the sun for longer by blocking and absorbing harmful ultraviolet rays with both chemical and physical particles.
 Enter: sunscreen.

 But why wear sunscreen?
-We spoke to Dr Giuseppe Aragona, GP and online doctor for Prescription Doctor, on the importance of slapping on the sun cream as well as how to choose the best sunscreen for your skin type.
+I spoke to Dr Giuseppe Aragona, GP and online doctor for Prescription Doctor, on the importance of slapping on the sun cream as well as how to choose the best sunscreen for your skin type.

 Why Wear Sunscreen?
 3 Big Benefits